Quasinormal mode content of binary black hole ringdowns

 {\textit{\textbf{Results and Discussion}}---}As an example of our results, the ringdown mode content for the target harmonics of the mass ratio $1\!:\!4$ simulation 0010 is shown in Fig.~\ref{fig:mode_content}.
 Results for the whole catalog are at \href{https://bgp-qnm-fits.github.io/bgp_qnm_content/}{\faLink} \cite{website}.

 At early start times, $t_0\!\lesssim\!9M$, the algorithm identifies overtones up to $n\!=\!6$ in multiple spherical harmonics.
 For $t_0\!\gtrsim\!4M$ the ringdown model gives a good fit to the GW signal as judged by the PPC.
 As the start time increases, the overtones drop out of the model in a predictable way.
 The only exception is the $\alpha\!=\!(6,6,1,+)$ mode, which reappears again around $t_0\!\approx\!20M$.
 This behavior has been observed previously \cite{methods_paper} and is associated with QNM amplitudes over time deviating from the expected spiral pattern in the complex plane.
+The fact that our data-driven, Bayesian approach confidently identifies multiple high-order overtones at the times where they would theoretically be expected, adds to the evidence that they play an important role in the ringdown.

 Nonlinear QNMs are also identified.
 The dominant quadratic QNMs appear clearly in both the $\beta\!=\!(4,4)$ and $(5,5)$ sectors, with these modes persisting for longer than any overtone due to the slower decay rate of the fundamental linear QNMs that source these perturbations.
 This is consistent with earlier results obtained using least-squares fits \cite{2023PhRvL.130h1402M, 2023PhRvL.130h1401C}.
 Three nonlinear QNMs, including the $(2,2,0,+)^3$ cubic QNM, are identified in the $\beta\!=\!(6,6)$ harmonic for a range of start times.
 The $(6,6)$ is the quietest target harmonic, making it the hardest to model accurately, especially at late times.
 The model-building algorithm struggles at late times; at start times $t_0\!\gtrsim\!37M$, while it consistently finds support for some mode in addition to the fundamental $(6,6,0,+)$, it alternates its preference between the $(3,3,0,+)^2$ and $(2,2,0,+)\!\times\!(4,4,0,+)$ quadratic QNMs.
 By contrast, the cubic QNM is consistently identified with a stable amplitude (varying by $\lesssim\!35\% $) for all $t_0\!\lesssim\!20M$.
 We also find these nonlinear QNMs in all of the other mass ratio $1\!:\!4$ simulations where the $\beta\!=\!(6,6)$ harmonic was analyzed, 0010-0013, although the results of the extreme precessing system 0013 are of noticeably poorer quality.